 My husband was 19 and I was nearly 19 when we started college.
 Just like I would rather her be a young 6 than a young 5 when starting kindergarten, I would rather her be a young 19 than barely-older-than-17 when she begins college (especially if she attends away from home).

-7. I want her to be more emotionally mature.
+7. She will be more emotionally mature.

 Is our little girl as mature as other kindergarteners?
 OK, to be honest, I have no earthly idea.
 But I do know that one day she seems like such a big girl compared to her sisters and the next day she is fussy and whining and even throwing tantrums along with them.